muneer78/muneer78.github.io/_posts/2022-03-07-great-lines-the-anxiety-cost-edition.md

 A co-worker told me he says the following to his kids when they just come to him to solve their problems:

-> Use your brain before you try to use mine.
+> Use your own brain before you try to use mine.